Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 • Poor quality or over-roasted coffee beans can lead to bitterness in Moka Pot coffee.
 Opt for high-quality, freshly roasted whole-bean coffee from reputable sources.

-• Factors such as overheating the pot, incorrect extraction methods, unevenly ground coffee, and improper cleaning can also contribute to bitter Moka Pot coffee.
+• Factors such as overheating the pot, incorrect extraction methods, unevenly ground coffee, and improper cleaning can also contribute to a bitter Moka Pot brew.

-• To fix bitter Moka Pot coffee: start with high-quality beans; use the correct grind size; monitor water temperature and brewing time; and clean the pot regularly.
+• To improve the taste of bitter coffee, start with high-quality beans; use the correct grind size; monitor water temperature and brewing time; and clean the Moka Pot regularly.

 • Tips to avoid bitter Moka Pot Coffee include choosing lighter roast coffee beans and using the correct coffee-to-water ratio while avoiding compressing grounds.
 Use low-medium heat on gas stoves while storing leftover beans properly for longevity.